-We had a fun chat and parted ways in Menlo Park, where I was off to a Canadian Expat event (organized by C100 – one of many Canadian Organizations I have been rolling up my sleeves to volunteer with – more on that later), followed by an evening with friends at the Rosewood Hotel.
+We had a fun chat and parted ways in Menlo Park, where I was off to a Canadian Expat event (organized by C100 – one of many Canadian Organizations I have been rolling up my sleeves to volunteer with (my interview with C100 intern here), followed by an evening with friends at the Rosewood Hotel.

 Follow up from my Uber Ride Conversation and Invitation to a HR Tech Talent Trends Event

-Shortly after my conversation with James, not only did I engage in productive conversation with his contacts he introduced, but he also invited me to a Tech Talent Event sponsored by his organization!
+Shortly after my conversation with James, not only did I engage in productive conversation with contacts he introduced me to, but he also invited me to a Tech Talent Event sponsored by his organization!

 I appreciated the invitation to hear from experienced HR Professionals in the Bay Area, including speakers who had overseen tremendous growth at notable tech companies like YELP and POSTMATES.

-I learned some new insights (such as how to weight stock options when evaluating offers, the benefits of a small startup vs established company and how surprisingly, startups are paying very high salaries to get top talent!)
+I learned some new insights (such as how to weigh stock options when evaluating offers, the benefits of a small startup vs an established company and how surprisingly, startups are paying very high salaries to get top talent!)

-James also insured that I got to meet with a few people in the room, including a fellow who overheard that I was new to the city.
+James also ensured that I got to meet with a few people in the room, including a fellow who overheard that I was new to the city.